infraspecdev/infraspec.dev/content/blog/infrastructure-as-code-with-aws-cdk.md

 ### Stacks (CloudFormation Stacks)

 In CDK, a Stack is the unit of deployment.
-It represents a single Cloudformation Stack, which is a collection of resources that are deployed together.
+It represents a single CloudFormation Stack, which is a collection of resources that are deployed together.
 A Stack is a root Construct that contains multiple Constructs, which represent the actual cloud components.
 An App can have multiple Stacks, each representing a separate deployment unit.
 Use Stacks to group resources that should be deployed and destroyed together.

 ### Constructs (Cloud Components)